dr-kino/dr-kino.github.io/_posts/2020-06-26-control-systems-the-step-response.markdown

   * What is the time to achieve the final amplitude desired (Rise Time)?
   * Is there overshoot?
   * What is the time to achieve the response stability?
-  * What is the difference betwen the system amplitude and the amplitude desired?
+  * What is the difference betwen the system amplitude and the amplitude desired (Tracked Reference)?

 <div style="text-align:center"><img src="/images/posts/00015-E.png" width="600" height="400" /></div>

 ### Step Response For Different Systems

-Is versy important to say that each system has a peculiar response when submi
+Is very important to note that each system has a peculiar response when a step response is applied, below you can see the response for some systems.

-##### Low Pass Filter (First Order)
+#### Low Pass Filter (First Order)
 ```c
 clear all;
 clf;